-Our platform allows customer agents and business analysts to automate outreach for thousands of accounts, track customer interactions in real-time and continuously improve their collection campaigns using behavioural data and analytics.
+Our platform allows customer agents and business analysts to automate outreach for thousands of accounts, track customer interactions in real-time, and continuously improve their collection campaigns using behavioral data and analytics.

 “Tracking interactions in real-time is an indispensable asset for the preparation of our performance reports.
 We immediately know how many emails were sent, opened, read and if payments or payment attempts were made.
 We can then quickly contact clients and offer them payment alternatives adapted to their needs.“ – Danny Goode, Senior Credit Risk Analyst, Videotron

-Barely one-year post-pivot and we’ve landed our first enterprise client, Videotron, Canadian leader in telecommunications and entertainment.
+Barely one year post-pivot and we’ve landed our first enterprise client, Videotron, a Canadian leader in telecommunications and entertainment.

 ‘’The collections industry is notoriously unsexy, downright taboo...and perfectly ripe for disruption.” – Amir Tajkarimi, CEO, Lexop.